tsuru/tsuru/docs/config.rst

 ``use-tls`` indicates whether tsuru should use TLS or not.
 This setting is optional, and defaults to "false".

-tls-cert-file
+tls:cert-file
 +++++++++++++

-``tlscert-file`` is the path to the X.509 certificate file configured to serve the domain.
+``tls:cert-file`` is the path to the X.509 certificate file configured to serve the domain.
 This setting is optional, unless ``use-tls`` is true.

-tls-key-file
+tls:key-file
 ++++++++++++

-``tls-key-file`` is the path to private key file configured to serve the domain.
+``tls:key-file`` is the path to private key file configured to serve the domain.
 This setting is optional, unless ``use-tls`` is true.

 Database access